 4. Send that e-mail to the Emergesncy Fund's Chairman, Tony Valdez, at:

 The Board of Directors will review and act on your application as quickly as practical.
 The information you submit will remain confidential.

 8 Ball Emergency Fund for Journalists

 Venice McClean and Ken Moore

-When the foundation first learned about Venice, she was a student at West Los Angeles College and a broadcast intern for the Congress of Racial Equality in Los Angeles.
+When the Fund first learned about Venice, she was a student at West Los Angeles College and a broadcast intern for the Congress of Racial Equality in Los Angeles.
 She was on CORE's local radio outlet and on cable TV.
 She had her press credentials and was well on her way to a broadcast career.

 Then she suffered a stunning health setback.
 "After covering the Martin Luther King Day Parade one year, I went home and could not move.
 I had suffered a stroke."

 Venice was both a student and a working mom.
 But in the days and weeks after the stroke, she couldn't study or work.
 "I was going through a tough time and needed some help," she says.
 She heard about the 8-Ball Welfare Foundation (now the 8 Ball Emergency Fund for Journalists) through the Los Angeles Press Club, where she was a member.
 As a result, for the first time, one of our grants was approved for a student.

 "It was so overwhelming," she says.
 "I received funding, which helped to pay some of my bills.
 If I had continued without any help, there would have been late fees and it all would have gotten worse."

 The grant saved her.
 "The 8-Ball Welfare Foundation came through for Venice just at the time when she needed it in her life," says Adrian Dove, Venice's boss at the time at CORE.